Banana & White Chocolate Cupcakes with Cream Cheese Frosting

-Let the cream cheese frosting set in the fridge for at least one hour before using.
-This frosting is best made the day before required so that it can set slightly and get a fantastic gloss.
+This frosting is best made the day before it is required so that it can set slightly and develop a fantastic gloss.
+Keep it in the fridge until you are ready to use it.

-I buy the edible glitter from our local cake craft shop.
-Please make sure that the glitter is edible, do not use craft glitter.
+I buy edible glitter from our local cake craft shop (though make sure the glitter is edible and do not use craft glitter), but some supermarkets also stock it.
 A small tub goes a very long way provided you apply the glitter with a small brush.
-I found a very fine brush at the same cake shop however you could alternatively buy a cheap painters brush from a craft shop.
+I found a very fine brush at the same cake shop, but you could simply buy a cheap painter’s brush from a craft shop.
 Dip the dry brush into the glitter and shake it over the frosted cupcakes to apply a bit of glitz, glamour and sparkle!